TINZ/Animate/README.md

 EXAMPLE USAGE

+There is an explantory document for a basic experiment in the "Documents" folder, but you can follow the super simplified steps below too, for the fastest example run.

 This example is to run a simulation scenario for basic mining.

 1. Run Animate.exe in Windows within a folder that also includes the two DLL files, all of which are included in the "Release" folder.